 Some of the BC Parks campgrounds are open year-round but the majority are seasonal.
 Park operating dates vary by park.
-Online reservations are available through the BC Parks Reservation portal with bookings accepted for the following two-month period.
+Online reservations are available through the BC Parks Reservation portal.
+BC Parks Reservation Service will have a 4-month rolling booking window for front-country and backcountry reservations.
+On January 3, reservations will be available for arrivals up to May 3.
+On January 4, May 4 arrivals will be available – and so on.
 To make it fair for all campers, most parks have a maximum stay policy of 14 nights per park per calendar year.
-As of 18 January 2022, BC Parks were anticipating a spring timeline for accepting 2022 reservations so check their website for updates.

 Left: Clearwater Lake, Wells Grey Provincial Park, BC Right: Sheep River Provincial Park, Alberta